What is the First Generation Warhawk Program?

 Navigating your way through college can be difficult, but it can be especially challenging if you are the first person in your family to try it.
 The First Generation Warhawk Program team is made up of faculty, staff, and students like you who were the first in their household to attend college.
 We are here to support you from the admissions process all the way through graduation.

 Before you arrive at AUM, you will need to take care of your admissions paperwork and financial aid forms.
 AUM has multiple admission counselors who can help you with the application process and answer any questions you have.
 After you speak with your counselor, you will be ready to apply with our easy to use online form.
 Next, you will need to register for orientation once you receive your acceptance letter.
 Orientation is your chance to learn about all AUM has to offer and to register for your classes.
 Your advisor will place you into your English and Math classes based on your ACT/SAT sub-scores.
-Did you score below a 17 in English and/or a 20 in Math?
-If so, you may want to take our placement tests.
-Our placement tests will allow you to take higher level English and Math courses without having to pay for non-credit classes saving you time and money!
+Did you score below a 20 in Math?
+If so, you may want to take our Math placement test.
+The test will allow you to take higher level English Math courses without having to pay for non-credit classes saving you time and money!

 Are you looking for a place to live?
 AUM has four different housing options to choose from.
 Living on campus puts you at the center of campus life.
 You will never worry about finding a parking place on your way to class… or paying for cable, internet, and laundry service.

 We have all of the support you will need to achieve your goals once you arrive on campus.
 First time freshmen students will take a student success class through our UNIV program.
 One of the biggest challenges of being a First Generation Student is not knowing what to expect.
 UNIV helps remove some of the mystery of college.